The Seeker Books

 Priming the Pump: How TRS-80 Enthusiasts Helped Spark the PC Revolution by David Welsh and Theresa Welsh

-In time for the 30th anniversary of the TRS-80, this book is an insider's story about the incredible people who made the hardware, who wrote the software that made is useful, and the all-important customers who eagerly bought the first off-the-shelf personal computer, the TRS-80 Model I. This book is based on the authors' own experiences as software producers as well as interviews with many microcomputer pioneers.
+This book is an insider's story about the incredible people who made the hardware, who wrote the software that made is useful, and the all-important customers who eagerly bought the first off-the-shelf personal computer, the TRS-80 Model I. This book is based on the authors' own experiences as software producers as well as interviews with many microcomputer pioneers.